bamaas/HomeLab-2.0/README.md

   so you always have the right tools, versions, and setup from day one.

 - **🌍 Manage multiple environments effortlessly**
-  Build on a shared base with environment-specific overlays for clear separation and rock-solid reproducibility.
+  Build on a shared base with environment-specific overlays for clear separation and reproducibility.

 ## 🏛️ Foundation stack